marazmista/simple-netstat/README.md

 # simple-netstat

-At firs I wanted little program, that shutdown my pc when all night downloads have been completed.
+At first I wanted little program, that shutdown my pc when all night downloads have been completed.
 However, it grow to simple netstat.

 # Options